Boris Becker: Eurosport

-In May 2022, right after Becker's sentencing to 30 months in jail and initial detention at HM Prison Wandsworth, Eurosport reportedly explored the possibility of setting up a home studio in his prison thus potentially allowing him to participate on the network's French Open coverage.
-Nothing came of it, however, and Eurosport eventually replaced Becker with Mischa Zverev while simultaneously renaming the Matchball Becker programme to Matchball.
+From 2017, Becker began appearing on Eurosport regularly as part of its English-language Grand Slam coverage or on his own German-language commentary show Matchball Becker.
 Weeks after Becker's mid December 2022 release from UK jail and deportation to Germany, Eurosport announced his re-hiring ahead of their 2023 Australian Open coverage.

-As of 2017, Becker is also an analyst on Fox Sports Australia's Wimbledon magazine program The Daily Serve.

 Administrative work

-After retiring from playing tennis, Becker has been on the economic advisory board of Bayern Munich for ten years.
+After retiring from playing tennis, Becker served on the economic advisory board of Bayern Munich for over ten years.

 On 23 August 2017, Becker was named the head of men's tennis of the German Tennis Federation (DTB).

 Becker is a patron of the Elton John AIDS Foundation.

 Poker

-Becker is a noted poker player and has appeared in the European Poker Tour and the World Poker Tour; by 2013 he had won more than €90,000 in career earnings from poker.
+Becker is a noted poker player and has appeared in the European Poker Tour and the World Poker Tour; by 2013, he had won more than €90,000 in career earnings from poker.
 From November 2007 to mid-May 2013, Becker was a member of the celebrity team for the online poker platform PokerStars, where he participated in professional poker tournaments.
 Becker made his first appearance as a poker amateur at a tournament in Monte Carlo in April 2008.
 In mid-April, he entered the Main Event of the World Poker Tour at the Bellagio and finished the tournament in 40th place, winning more than $40,000 in prize money.

 In August 2011, he came 97th at the European Poker Tour in Barcelona, winning €8,000.
-In April 2013 he again took part in the EPT Main Event, this time in Berlin, coming 49th with a win of €15,000.
+In April 2013, he again took part in the EPT Main Event, this time in Berlin, coming 49th with a win of €15,000.
 As of August 2018, Becker has made tournament earnings of over $100,000 and was ranked 132,133rd in the Global Poker Index.
-He has become an ambassador for the partypoker online poker platform, playing under the nickname Boris__Becker.
+He became an ambassador for the partypoker online poker platform, playing under the nickname Boris__Becker.

 Coaching Novak Djokovic

 In December 2013, Novak Djokovic announced on his website that Boris Becker would become his head coach for the 2014 season.
 As a result, Becker gave up his commentating job with the BBC.
 In December 2016, Djokovic and Becker parted ways.
-Over the three seasons they worked together, Becker contributed to Djokovic's six Grand Slam titles and 14 Masters 1000 titles.
+Over the three seasons they had worked together, Becker contributed to Djokovic's six Grand Slam titles and 14 Masters 1000 titles.
 Djokovic also won the French Open in 2016 – the only Grand Slam singles title which Becker never won himself.